-This course presents training in historical methods, including location and use of sources, critical analysis, and historical writing.
+Training in historical methods, including location and use of sources, critical analysis, and historical writing.
 Cross-listed as: Hist 301.

-312. Political Parties and Behavior (3)

-This course examines the organization, function, and methods of American political parties along with analysis of political opinion formation and political participation including voting behavior and styles of leadership.
+312. Political Parties and Behavior (3) Organization, function, and methods of American political parties combined with analysis of political opinion formation and political participation including voting behavior and styles of leadership.